The Musician

 WAs wölln wir für ein Täntzle haben,

-Den Bettler oder schwarzen Knaben,
+Den Bettler oder schwartzen Knaben,

 Mein Kirbehans, Spiel wär nicht gantz,